‘It’s not enough’: Heiltsuk Nation bemoans police officers’ decision not to attend apology ceremony – Coast Mountain News

-The absence of two Vancouver police constables hung over what was meant to be an apology ceremony in Bella Bella’s Big House Monday (Oct.
-24) night.
+The absence of two Vancouver police constables hung over what was meant to be an apology ceremony in Bella Bella’s Big House Monday night (Oct.
+24).

 Two empty chairs set aside for Constables Canon Wong and Mitchel Tong sat across from a row of the Heiltsuk Nation’s hereditary chiefs and a series of speakers.
 Wong and Tong were disciplined in March for their part in racially profiling and wrongfully arresting Heiltsuk grandfather Maxwell Johnson and his granddaughter Tori-Anne Tweedie outside a Vancouver Bank of Montreal branch in 2019.

-The constables were expected to deliver oral apologies in person Monday night, but never showed up.
+The constables were expected to deliver oral apologies in person, but never showed up.
 As a result, the apology ceremony was cancelled and an uplifting ceremony for Johnson and Tweedie took its place.

-Members of the Nation made sure to use the occasion to express their disappointment and anger though, addressing a delegation of Vancouver Police Board members and police Chief Adam Palmer who did attend.
+Members of the Nation made sure to use the occasion to express their disappointment and anger though, addressing a delegation of Vancouver Police Board members and police Chief Adam Palmer who were in attendance.

 “Thank you for being here, but it’s not enough.
 There’s no excuse for two absent persons in our Big House,” Heiltsuk member Kelly Brown told the delegation.